 - You will plan your immersion mentally and very quickly.

 - You will learn to foresee possible problems and how to avoid them

-- Makes you better and safer diver
+- Makes you a better and safer diver

-- You’ll be much better buddy
+- You’ll be a much better buddy

 - You will enjoy diving in a higher level

 - A self sufficient diver is permanently aware of what is going on around him, therefore you will take the best decisions underwater

 Decisions of your gear, configuration, suit, weights…They are very important decisions, and can affect your safety.
 It’s not smart to leave these decisions in the hands of someone who does not know you.
 It is even less smart to leave these kind of decisions to someone you don’t know.

 First steps to become a self-sufficient diver

 1 – Decide by yourself how much weight you will need